A-N-Other/pedestal/README.md

 [**`mutator`**](mutator): comprehensive DNA mutation simulation

-`mutator` simulates both substitution and indel mutation at user-defined rates, or for the human by default. `mutator` can output sequential rounds (generations / years) of mutation within a single run, and output a requested number of replicates at each point.
+`mutator` simulates both substitution and indel mutation at user-defined rates, or for the human by default. `mutator` can output sequential `-c/--cycles` (generations / years) of mutation within a single run, and output a requested number of `-r/--replicates` for each cycle.
+Importantly, `mutator` does not sample from a pool of mutations generated to represent the cycles but directly uses their relative probabilities, ensuring that low-frequency events can still occur in early mutation cycles.
 ```bash
 mutator [-h] -c CYCLES [CYCLES ...] [-s [SUBSTITUTION]] [-i [INSERTION]] [-d [DELETION]]
     [-r REPLICATES] [-l INDELLENGTH] [-w [WRAP]] [--verbose] [input ...]